 Some anglers also use other cutting materials as an alternative, such as pliers.
 You can even use nail cutters.

 Any cutting tool might be dangerous, so you have to be careful in using this tool if you are a kid.
 You can ask for assistance from your parent or guardian when using this cutting tool.

-The Different Ways Of Tying Your Lure
+The Different Methods of Tying Lure